 Yamoussoukro is the capital of Côte d’lvoire and an important place for the Baoule people.
 It is famous for characteristic paved streets lit with several lights, the Basilica of Our Lady of Peace, replica of Vatican’s St. Peter Basilica and the Abokouamekro Game reserve.
 This Basilica seats about 18,000 people and thousands of tourists have visited the country to see this spectacular structure.

 Abidjan is the biggest city and the economic center of Côte d’Ivoire.
 It has the Museum of contemporary art and the Park du Banco Rainforest Reserve.

 This city is situated at the east of Abidjan.
-It was the French colonial capital city from 1893 until 1896.
-The city remained a key seaport until the growth of Abidjan from the 1930s.
+It was the French colonial capital city from 1893 to 1896.
+The city remained a key seaport until the growth of Abidjan starting in the 1930s.
 There’re many occasions to make historical tours in Grand-Bassam.
 Furthermore, it was added on the UNESCO World Heritage List.

 Côte d’Ivoire’s beaches